Vladson12/nodejs2022Q4-service/README.md

 4. install packages using 'npm install'

-5. copy `.env.example` file in root of the folder and name new file `.env`
+5. copy `.env.example` file in root of the project and name new file `.env`

 ## Running